 In general, invoices drawn up without tax concern the following purchases/services:

-- Purchase of physical goods such as furniture, paper, books and publications, pharmaceutical products, IT equipment etc., delivered from a country of the European Union other than France;
+- Purchase of physical goods such as furniture, paper, books and publications, pharmaceutical products, IT equipment etc., delivered from a country of the European Union other than France and distance sales;

 - The rental of tangible property other than means of transport, such as the rental of rooms and technical equipment;